 Imagine the unknown Lincoln.
 Picture the frontier lawyer who stepped onto the national stage — unkempt, gawky, blunt, speaking with a prairie twang in a high voice.
 And homely.
 Lord, he was homely.

 Lincoln’s contemporaries, seeing him for the first time, might have noticed the same two things that struck Lew Wallace when he first saw Lincoln.

-One of the contestants representing Illinois, he said, “arrested my attention early, partly by his stories, partly by his appearance.
+He arrested my attention early, partly by his stories, partly by his appearance.
 Out of the mist of years he comes to me now exactly as he appeared then.
 His hair was thick, coarse, and defiant; it stood out in every direction.
 His features were massive, nose long, eyebrows protrusive, mouth large, cheeks hollow, eyes gray and always responsive to the humor.
 He smiled all the time, but never once did he laugh outright.
 His hands were large, his arms slender and disproportionately long.
 His legs were a wonder, particularly when he was in narration; he kept crossing and uncrossing them; sometime it actually seemed he was trying to tie them into a bow-knot.
-His dress was more than plain; no part of it fit him… Altogether I thought him the gauntest, quaintest, and most positively ugly man”
+His dress was more than plain; no part of it fit him… Altogether I thought him the gauntest, quaintest, and most positively ugly man.

 What was even more memorable to Wallace was Lincoln’s ability to hold a room’s attention — and his apparently bottomless fund of jokes.